neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-10-04-moving-to-industry.markdown

 - quality demo's to enable to research to transition to a saleable product, and
 - patents.

-and to a lesser extent also published papers.
+Also to a lesser extent also published papers.

 I liked my work and the people at HP Labs but the location in Bristol was not ideal.
 I got used to having plenty of money unlike when I was a PhD student, which perhaps made it even less likely I'd go back to academia.
 Hence I interviewed with Adobe, liked the people and decided to see how that worked out.